Module 13: Rent Collection & Late Payment – LandlordPass

 4Post-Dated ChequesTenant gives 12 cheques at start of tenancy.
 Landlord deposits each month.Commitment from tenant.
 Traceable.NSF risk.
 Cheques can be stopped.
 Declining use — many tenants no longer have cheque books.

 5CashTenant pays in person with cash.Immediate funds.Highest risk.
 No automatic record.
 You MUST issue a receipt for every cash payment.
-(RTA s.26.)
+(RTA s.26(2).)
 Hard to prove amounts in disputes without receipts.

-If you accept cash, you must give the tenant a receipt.
+If you accept cash, you must give the tenant a written receipt.
 No exceptions.
-Keep a copy for your records.
+Keep a copy for your own records.
+The receipt must be dated and signed.
 If you cannot issue receipts reliably, do not accept cash.
-(RTA s.26.)

 Late Rent — Day-by-Day Response